Monday, February 22, 2010

 09 Portugal

 B: I love the idea of “todo um povo / Guiado pelos ceus”.
-Portugal has one of the richest histories in Europe to pick from when you think about it and here it works quite well as a metaphor.
+Portugal has one of the richest histories in Europe to pick from, and here it works quite well as a metaphor.

 A: Still not much to write home about musically, but it’s more immediate than almost anything else to this point, so thumbs up for that.
-You can hear every note in the chorus coming a mile off, but that makes it work.
+You can hear every note in the chorus coming a mile off, but it works.

-V: It’s obvious from the way she sings that the oddly monickered Iei Or has an overbite.
-Her vocals are eclipsed by those of her female backing vocalists, but the arrangement outshines everything and sounds fantastic.
+V: The mysteriously monickered Iei Or is eclipsed by her female backing vocalists here, but the arrangement outshines everything and sounds fantastic.

 10 Sweden